Grind Coffee At Home: The Best Coffee Grinders

 There’s a reason also that pre-ground coffee is vacuum packed: oxygen, although very good for us, is terrible for many things, as it causes a process known as oxidation.
 In some metals, this means rust.
 In food, this means decay.
 With coffee, even whole beans are prone to the effects of oxygen: as the CO2 is forced to the outside of the bean during roasting, the space it leaves behind is filled with air, which of course contains oxygen.

 Not only does ready ground coffee allow aromas to evaporate, but it rapidly increases the rate of decay in what flavour remains.
-In other words, it’s a lose-lose situation to not grind your beans just before you brew: and it’s a win-win if you do.
+In other words, it’s a lose-lose situation to not grind your beans with coffee grinders just before you brew: and it’s a win-win if you do.

 What Kinds of Brewers Can You Use?